 What Is a C Wire and What Does It Do on a Thermostat?

-You can determine if you have a C wire by doing the following:
+You can find out if you have a C wire by doing the following:

 - Switch off power to the thermostat at the breaker.

-- Take off the thermostat and check the wiring.
+- Take off the thermostat and look at the wiring.

 Do Nest or ecobee Need a C Wire?